-As I continued to stare at her text message, even hours later, I shamefully kept thinking that if she had only been pregnant with one it might not hurt so bad…why does she get two?
-It wasn’t a question I was asking in anger or a jealous rage, but rather in soft-spoken envy.
+As I continued to stare at her message, I shamefully kept thinking that if she had only been pregnant with one, it might not hurt so bad…why does she get two?
+It wasn’t a question I asked in anger or a jealous rage, but rather in soft-spoken envy.
 I didn’t have any ill will toward her.
-I was happy for her, but I felt forgotten by God and I desperately wanted what she had.
+I was happy for her, but I felt forgotten by God, and I desperately wanted what she had.

 I wanted to be the one sending a text message letting everyone know my precious baby bird was on his way.
 I wanted to shout with excitement as I heard two heartbeats.
 Heck, I wanted to lose my voice from shouting so loud after hearing just one.
 Not to mention, I wanted to feel the rush and excitement of listening to the “swoosh” sound while the nurse said everything looked perfect.
 And I wanted to squeal like a little school girl with joy as I skipped, galloped, and cartwheeled myself out of the doctor’s office.
 I wanted everything that she had.

-It’s been weeks since I received her text message and whenever I see her from a distance, tears form in my eyes as I still feel as though God has forgotten me.
-I can’t help but have a blank stare as I think about how her womb is full (really full) while mine continues to remain empty.
-I can’t help but ask God the question…why does she get two?
+It’s been weeks since I received her message, and whenever I see her from a distance, tears form in my eyes as I still feel as though God has forgotten me.
+I can’t help but have a blank stare as I think about how her womb is full (really full) while mine remains empty.
+I can’t help but ask God, why does she get two?

-Whenever I walk into a room and she smiles and waves in my direction, I smile and wave back but it’s awkward.
-It’s awkward because of the distance I have created between us since that night she shared her news with me.
+Whenever I walk into a room, and she smiles and waves in my direction, I smile and wave back, but it’s awkward.
+It’s awkward because of the distance I have created between us since she shared her news with me that night.
 I know she wishes I was pregnant too.
-I know she isn’t wanting to pour salt into my open wound, but knowing all of this doesn’t take away my pain.
-It still doesn’t make me stop feeling forgotten and wondering…why does she get two?
+I know she doesn’t want to pour salt into my open wound, but knowing all of this doesn’t take away my pain.
+It still doesn’t make me stop feeling forgotten and wondering, why does she get two?

-I pass by her in the grocery store and as we stop to exchange small talk, I can’t even concentrate on what she is saying because my mind can’t stop thinking…why does she get two?
+I pass her in the grocery store, and as we exchange small talk, my mind can’t stop racing and my heart won’t stop hurting.
+Again, why does she get two?

-I’m not new to biology and like most people, naturally assumed that since this was a natural conception, the question was ridiculous and the answer was as simple and obvious as her getting lucky and either two eggs ovulated, or perhaps one egg split.
-However, when our eyes met a few weeks ago, and I again silently asked God “why does she get two”, the Holy Spirit spoke to my tender and ready to listen heart.
+I’m not new to biology and, like most people, naturally assumed that the question was ridiculous since this was a natural conception.
+The answer was as simple and obvious as two eggs ovulated, or perhaps one egg split.
+However, when our eyes met a few weeks ago, and I again silently asked God, “why does she get two” the Holy Spirit spoke to my tender and ready to listen heart.
 He said, “It’s more than just biology.
-It is God being faithful to keeping His word.”
-At that moment Zechariah 9:12, a favorite verse of mine, bounced around the walls of my soul.
+It is God being faithful to keep His word.”
+At that moment, Zechariah 9:12, a favorite verse of mine, bounced around the walls of my soul.

 “Come back to the place of safety, all you prisoners who still have hope!
 I promise this very day that I will repay two blessings for each of your troubles.”

-God always gives two blessings for each of our troubles.
-In the Old Testament, He restored double blessings to Job when despite losing everything Job still refused to curse God; and when David quit pleading and instead began worshiping God when he lost the child he had with Bathsheba, God blessed them in quantity with another son named Solomon, who became the wisest and richest king the world has ever known.
+God always gives more blessings for each of our troubles.
+In the Old Testament, He restored double blessings to Job when Job still refused to curse God despite losing everything.
+When David quit pleading and instead began worshiping God, losing the child he had with Bathsheba, God blessed him once more in quantity with another son, who became the wisest and richest king the world has ever known.

-I didn’t realize it at the time, but on that Friday night, I let my feelings take me from my place of safety and I chose to become a prisoner shackled to envy.
-As a result, the all too familiar “why her and not me?” syndrome started to at eat me from the inside out.
+I didn’t realize it at the time, but on that Friday night, I let my feelings take me from my place of safety; I chose to become a prisoner shackled to envy, and the “why her and not me?” syndrome started to eat me from the inside out.
 However, since our eyes met several weeks ago, the chains have been broken–I have been set free.

-I am free from the envy; and like Job and David, I will praise God as I choose to joyfully watch her enjoy her double portion while I patiently wait for mine.
-Her growing belly bump remind me that He is faithful; and I have a confident hope that at the end of this journey, I will have more than before, if not in quantity like Job, then in quality like David.
+I am free from envy, and like Job and David, I will praise God as I choose to joyfully watch her enjoy her double portion while I patiently wait for mine.
+Her growing bump reminds me that He is faithful, and at the end of this journey, I will have more than before, if not in quantity like Job, then in quality like David.

 My friend, what is it you have lost today?
 A child?
 Your health?
 A job?
 Maybe your marriage or a close relationship?
-I pray that the Lord will draw you near, and as you return to His place of safety, hope will abound and joy will overflow even in the midst of your waiting.
-Be confident today because He has declared and promised to restore two blessings for each of your troubles and He is faithful…all you need to do is become a prisoner of hope.
+I pray the Lord will draw you near, and as you return to His place of safety, hope will abound, and joy will overflow even in the midst of your waiting.
+Be confident today because He has declared and promised to restore more blessings for each of your troubles, and He is faithful…all you need to do is become a prisoner of hope.